 No, the major can only be completed with a Bachelor of Arts.
 If you are planning on double-majoring in Cinema Studies with another major that you are currently completing as a B.S., please schedule an advising appointment to discuss University graduation requirements.

-Why is the program called “Cinema Studies”?
+Why is the department called “Cinema Studies”?